damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 box sometimes extends beyond the edge of the viewport, making it difficult to use any of the buttons on the right-hand side.

-To be compare to the last example, the following screenshot of a text already wrapped, it's easy to comment inline directly, without having to identify what you're talking about first and commenting afterwards.
+To compare to the last example, the following screenshot of a text already wrapped, it's easy to comment inline directly, without having to identify what you're talking about first and commenting afterwards.